 In general, we expect the technological results of the project to be published by the Development Team under an MIT license via GitHub.
-To discuss other options (e.g., if intellectual property created independently by the applicant or third parties is used for the project), Eljas. the applicant should reach out to AIRE demo nstratic on p rojects service lead Katre
+To discuss other options (e.g., if intellectual property created independently by the applicant or third parties is used for the project), the applicant should reach out to AIRE demonstration projects service lead Katre Elias.